saranobrega/AI-Bootcamp/README.md

 - AI pitfalls and biases
 - Transfer learning & AutoML

+A collaborative group capstone project was completed and presented.

 The folder "Bootcamp_Learning" contains all the learning and exercises performed during the Bootcamp.

+The folder "final_code" contains the group project.